Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Vessels_and_Mixing/Readme.md

 - __localisation_of_the_catalyst__
   - Type: string
   - Description: Specify the exact location of the catalyst in the tubular flow/continuous reactor.
+The biocatalyst is typically present in the liquid phase or immobilized on a support matrix (such as particles or          membranes).

 <hr>